Northern Ontario: Cities

-It is important to note that in the Province of Ontario there are no requirements to become a city and the designation is voluntary.
+In the Province of Ontario there are no requirements to become a city and the designation is voluntary.
 As a result, there are four towns in Northern Ontario that have a larger population than its smallest city Dryden.

 Until the City of Greater Sudbury was created in 2001, Thunder Bay had a larger population than the old city of Sudbury, but the Regional Municipality of Sudbury was the larger Census Metropolitan Area as Sudbury had a much more populous suburban belt (including the city of Valley East, formerly the region's sixth-largest city.)
 However, as the former Regional Municipality of Sudbury is now governed as a single city, it is both the region's largest city and the region's largest CMA.

 Towns

 Other municipalities in Northern Ontario include: